akka/akka/akka-docs/rst/scala/dispatchers.rst

 NOT applicable.
 This is because every actor will have its own thread pool when using ``PinnedDispatcher``, and that pool will have only one thread.

+Note that it's not guaranteed that the *same* thread is used over time, since the core pool timeout is used for ``PinnedDispatcher`` to keep resource usage down in case of idle actors.
+To use the same thread all the time you need to add ``thread-pool-executor.allow-core-timeout=off`` to the configuration of the ``PinnedDispatcher``.

 Mailboxes
 ---------